pepinho24/Demos/Design Patterns/Behavioral/ChainOfResponsibility/How to Implement Chain of Responsibility Design Pattern.md

 4. Create the request class (e.g. SoftwareRequest)

 ## How to handle the request
-In the Main method
+In the Main method:
 1. create requests
 2. create new handler factory
 3. create a handler (by calling the method of the factory)
 4. give the request to the handler's HandleRequest method